pinobatch/240p-test-mini/common/docs/assets.md

   it with Donna, and GB followed suit.)
 - Hepsie
   Was a badnik from Sega's _Sonic the Hedgehog_.
-Replaced with a fairy godmother character from a discarded Apple II game design.
+Replaced with a fairy godmother character from a discarded Apple II game pitch.
 - Scroll test
   Was Green Hill Zone from _Sonic_.
 Replaced with a lookalike by Michael Moffitt and Damian Yerrick.